 However, they would benefit from eating — it provides the raw materials to strengthen the immune system and for tissue repair.

 - Try hand-feeding.

-- Other tips and tricks include warming the food or adding scrumptious flavorings such as a bit of fish gravy, parmesan cheese or a sprinkling of garlic oil (use small quantities only, though — large quantities can be harmful).
+- Other tips and tricks include warming the food or adding scrumptious flavorings such as a bit of fish gravy, parmesan cheese or a sprinkling of garlic oil (use small quantities only, because large quantities can be harmful).

-- Lack of appetite: If despite all this, Mr. Fluffins still rejects his meals, it’s important to let the vet know.
-They have tricks up their sleeve such as:
+If despite all this, your pet still rejects meals, it’s important to let the vet know.
+They have tricks up their sleeve, including:

 - Drugs that stimulate appetite: These include diazepam, cyproheptadine, mirtazapine and steroids.
-A new drug, carpromorelin, is on the horizon for 2018.
+A new drug, carpromorelin, is on the horizon.

 - Syringe-feeding: Calorie-dense liquid diets may be the answer.
 These can be slowly syringed into the pet’s mouth to get them to take some nutrition.